-- Click on a number block to highlight the destinations it's currently routed to. - Double-click a number block to change its text label. - Right-click (or Command-click) a colored block and choose 'Mute' to mute this channel or 'Mute All' to mute all channels in the row. - Use Ctrl/Command + Click and Shift + Click shortcuts to select multiple blocks. - An alternative grid-based view is available (click 'MATRIX').
-Please read the guide. - Undo/Redo buttons are also available. - Save/Load buttons let you save and load routing configurations (as opposed to entire Sessions). - The 'How-To' button points your Internet Browser to a YouTube playlist with tutorial videos.
+- Click on a number block to highlight the destinations it's currently routed to. - Double-click a number block to change its text label. - Right-click (or Command-click) a colored block and choose 'Mute' to mute this channel or 'Mute All' to mute all channels in the row. - Use Ctrl/Command + Click and Shift + Click operating system shortcuts to select multiple blocks. - An alternative grid-based view is available ('MATRIX').
+Please read the guide. - Undo/Redo buttons are available. - Save/Load buttons let you save and load routing setups (as opposed to entire Sessions). - The How-To button points your Internet Browser to a YouTube playlist with tutorial videos.

-Routing Matrix - Terminology
+Routing tab - Terminology

-FROM (Source) Section:
+From (Source) Section:

-PREAMP This row represents each of the 4 mic/line inputs.
-EMU MIC This row represents mic preamp inputs 1 - 4 with mic emulations applied to incoming microphone audio.
-When your interface is connected over ThunderboltTM, the 'TB PLAY' row TB PLAY represents DAW 'Outputs 1 - 32'.
-'TB PLAY' is where you receive audio from your DAW to route into the FPGA effects engine or other destinations.
-Basic workflow: Create a new track in your DAW and assign the output with matching number - e.g. DAW 'Output 1' = TB PLAY' 1.
-Note: These rows also represent all computer audio, such as media playback, YouTube, etc.
+PREAMP This row represents each of the 12 preamp/combo inputs.
+EMU MIC This row represents mic preamp inputs 5 - 12 with mic emulations applied to incoming microphone audio.
+This offers some interesting possibilities, such as: Simultaneous monitoring and recording of dry microphone audio from the 'PREAMP' row and mic emulation audio from the 'EMU MIC' row on separate audio tracks in your DAW - with and without FPGA FX added on top.
+Setting up multiple monitoring mixes, e.g. 'dry' mix for the recording engineer and 'mic emulation' mix for the performing artist, with different FX chains on all mix channels.

-When your interface is connected over USB, the 'USB PLAY' row represents USB PLAY DAW 'Outputs 1- 24'.
-'USB PLAY' is where you receive audio from your DAW to route into the FPGA effects engine or other destinations.
-Basic workflow: Create a new track in your DAW and assign the output with matching number - e.g. DAW 'Output 1' = 'COMP PLAY' 1.
-Note: These rows also represent all computer audio, such as media playback, YouTube, etc. ADAT IN This row represents up to 16 ADAT optical audio inputs.
-SPDIF IN This row represents 2 channels of incoming stereo S/PDIF audio over 31 011 114 coaxial RCA cable.
-AFX OUT The AFX OUT row ('AFX' short for 'Antelope FX') represents up to 16 mono AFX OUT audio channels with FPGA FX applied.
-MIX 1 - 4 The MIX 1 L/R to MIX 4 L/R rows represent the 2-channel stereo outputs L/R from the four software mixers in the 'Mixer' tab.

-TO (Destination):

-This row represents the 8 line outputs found on the DB25 connector at the LINE OUT rear panel.
-Note that these outputs are DC-Coupled and suitable for Control Voltage applications like controlling modular synths.
-HP1 This row represents Headphone output 1 as two mono (L/R) channels.
-HP2 This row represents Headphone output 2 as two mono (L/R) channels.
-This row represents Monitor outputs L/R, found on 1/4-inch jacks on the MONITOR rear panel.
-These mastering-grade outputs boast the highest dynamic range in the system.
-This row represents the two mono REAMP outputs, used for sending DI REAMP audio tracks for re-amping through guitar amplifiers and other suitable equipment.
-Read ' Re-amping' if you want to learn more about re-amping.
-When your interface is connected over ThunderboltTM, 'TB REC' is where TB REC you send audio to your DAW for recording.
-The 'TB REC' row represents DAW 'Inputs 1 - 32'.
-When your interface is connected over USB, the 'TB REC' or 'USB REC' row represents DAW 'Inputs 1 - 24'.
+1

+When connected over ThunderboltTM:

+This row represents DAW 'Outputs 1 - 32'.

+This is where you receive audio from your DAW.

+TB PLAY Create a new track in your DAW and assign the

+output with matching number - e.g. DAW

+'Output 1' = TB PLAY' 1.
+This row also represents all computer audio,

+such as media playback, YouTube, etc.

+When connected over USB:

+This row represents DAW 'Outputs 1 - 24'.

+USB PLAY This is where you receive audio from your DAW.
+Create a new track in your DAW and assign the

+OSD FLAT output with matching number - e.g. DAW

+'Output 1' = USB PLAY' 1.

+This row also represents all computer audio,

+such as media playback, YouTube, etc.

+ADAT IN This row represents up to 16 ADAT optical audio

+7.67.11 114 inputs, found on 2 ports of 8 channels each.
+Note that ADAT runs on S/MUX.

+S/PDIF IN This row represents 2 channels of incoming stereo S/PDIF audio over coaxial RCA cable.

+AEV OUT The AFX OUT row ('AFX' short for 'Antelope FX')

+AFX OUT represents up to 16 mono audio channels with FPGA FX applied.

+The 'MIX1 L/R' to 'MIX4 L/R' rows represent the

+Low Latency Mixer Outputs four 2-channel stereo outputs from the four

+software mixers in the 'Mixer' tab.

+To (Destination) Section:

+To (Destination) Section.

+This row represents 16 line outputs over two D-

+LINE OUT Sub 25-pin connectors (TASCAM Standard Pin

+Layout).
+Each D-Sub connector provides 8 mono

+audio channels.

+HP1 This row represents Headphone output 1 as two

+HEI mono (L/R) channels.

+LIDO This row represents Headphone output 2 as two

+HP2 mono (L/R) channels.

+This you represents Maritar A subsub as two

+MONITOR This row represents Monitor A output as two mono (L/R) channels.

+mono (E/Tt) ondiniero.

+This row represents the two mono REAMP

+REAMP outputs, used for sending DI audio tracks for re-

+amping through guitar amplifiers and other suitable equipment.

+When connected over ThunderboltTM:

+TB REC When connected over manderbolt.